Learning with Interpretable Structure from Gated RNN: Introduction

-Note that in generic machine learning tasks, learning from multiple data resources~\cite{DBLP:journals/tip/GongTMLKY16,DBLP:conf/aaai/Gong17}, or training several basic models and then combining them~\cite{zhou2012ensemble} usually produce better results.
-While in structure learning, it is also beneficial to incorporate multiple models~\cite{DBLP:conf/nips/Guzman-RiveraBK12} where a set of multiple hypotheses is produced for experts to evaluate.
-Thus, besides learning only one FSA from RNNs, we also generate multiple FSAs to do ensemble to promote the performance.
+Learning from multiple data resources~\cite{DBLP:journals/tip/GongTMLKY16,DBLP:conf/aaai/Gong17}, or training several basic models and then combining them~\cite{zhou2012ensemble} usually produce better results.
+Thus, besides learning only one FSA from RNNs, we also generate multiple FSAs to do ensemble~\cite{zhou2012ensemble}, where the diversity of individuals is crucial for the improvement of performance~\cite{Sun2018,Zhang2019}.
 Furthermore, single structure may contain limited semantic information, whereas multiple structures might make the semantic information more plentiful and better to understand.